prathimacode-hub/Awesome_Python_Scripts/README.md

 All contributions are welcomed.

-Do check it out and follow these [guidelines](CONTRIBUTING_GUIDELINES.md) to make meaningful contributions
+Kindly check it out and follow these [guidelines](CONTRIBUTING_GUIDELINES.md) to make meaningful contributions

 Do follow the right [template](TEMPLATE.md) as mentioned to get your pull request accepted